LunarWatcher/obsidian-webdav-sync/README.md

-# Obsidian WebDAV sync
+# WebDAV sync

-This is a very simple sync plugin based on WebDAV.
-You need to bring your own server to use this plugin.
+This is a very simple sync plugin for Obsidian based on WebDAV.
+You need to bring your own WebDAV server to use this plugin.
 Theoretically, all WebDAV-compatible servers are supported, though there are some requirements for the general behaviour of the server.
 This is described in a later section.
+No special, non-standard features are used, so this plugin (unlike far too many WebDAV implementations in general) is not vendorlocked to NextCloud.

 ## Features